 Three quick notes

-- This green smoothie recipe is what I like to call an “introductory green smoothie.”
-It’s genuinely delicious and fairly sweet thanks to the quantity of fruit used.
-If you’re new to green smoothies, THIS is the recipe to start with!
-Once you get more “accustomed” to green smoothies, feel free to introduce new greens or replace fruit with vegetables.
+- Start simple: This Green Smoothie recipe is what I like to call an introductory green smoothie.
+It’s genuinely delicious and fairly sweet, thanks to the quantity of fruit used.
+If you’re new to Green Smoothies, this is the recipe to start with!
+Once you get more accustomed to Green Smoothies, you can introduce new greens or replace fruit with vegetables.

-- Ingredients matter: the quality of the ingredients you use definitely matters.
+- Ingredients matter: The quality of the ingredients you use definitely matters.
 Ripe bananas, juicy citrus, and good quality frozen mango and pineapple make all the difference!
-Our absolute favorite ingredients are juicy Halo clementines, Meyer lemons, Dole frozen mango, Dole frozen pineapple, & Simple Truth Organic coconut water (none of these are sponsored, these are just what we use/love!)
+Our absolute favorite ingredients are juicy Halo clementines, Meyer lemons, Dole® frozen mango, Dole frozen pineapple, and Simple Truth® Organic coconut water (none of these are sponsored; these are just what we use and love!).

-- You can freeze fresh spinach!
-Worried you won’t use all the spinach before it goes bad?
-Fresh spinach freezes great for green smoothies.
-Freeze in packed 1 cup quantities in airtight container(s) in the freezer and add it frozen to your green smoothies.
+- You can freeze fresh spinach: Worried you won’t use all the spinach before it goes bad?
+Fresh spinach freezes well for green smoothies.
+Pack one-cup portions in airtight container(s) and store in the freezer; add it frozen to your green smoothies.

-My absolute favorite green smoothie recipe!
-This green smoothie is packed with good-for-you ingredients while still tasting great!
+This is my absolute favorite Green Smoothie recipe!
+This smoothie is packed with good-for-you ingredients while still tasting great!

 - 1 packed cup baby spinach